You need a job to apply for a visa: The Catch 22 hurdle

 "Many of our clients are overestimating the number of points they can claim in their EOI.
 To avoid being rejected from the Pool, we advise you to ask us to check your points score before submitting your EOI."

-Read more on this topic on 'How many points do you need?'
+Read more on this topic: 'How many points do you need?'

 Read more on the minimum points requirement: 'Does a point score of 100 guarantee you that your EOI will be successful?
 Unfortunately not.'